TonnyL/Awesome_APIs/Global.md

 #### Design
 + [Dribbble](http://developer.dribbble.com/v1/) - Access to buckets, projects, shots, teams, users, jobs data.
 + [Behance](https://www.behance.net/dev/api/endpoints/) - Get infomation of projects, creatives to follow, creative fields, users, collections.
 + [deviantART](https://www.deviantart.com/developers/) - Allows to get data of deviantart.com.

 #### Developer Tools
 + [ARTIK Cloud](https://developer.artik.cloud/documentation/api-reference/) - The ARTIK Cloud API provides access to the ARTIK Cloud platform.
++ [AskZiggy](https://www.ask-ziggy.net/NLPPortal/Account/Login?ReturnUrl=%2fNLPPortal%2fApplication%2fIndex) - Ask Ziggy develops speech enabled mobile applications and allows developers to integrate their technology through a REST-Based API.
 + [AT&T M2X](https://m2x.att.com/developer/documentation/v2/overview) - M2X's RESTful API streamlines the connection between devices and the M2X service, allowing you to build applications and services that leverage time-series data analytics and distributed, high-availability time-series data storage, to deliver meaningful information to your customers and end-users and build IOT and M2M solutions without managing your own storage infrastructure.
++ [BrewereyDB](http://www.brewerydb.com/developers) - BreweryDB was made by developers, for developers.
+Our vast collection of data can be accessed via our free API.
+We want to encourage you to build the most awesome beer application, with the most reliable data available.
++ [Bugzilla](https://wiki.mozilla.org/Bugzilla:REST_API) - Bugzilla is a Web-based general-purpose bugtracker and testing tool originally developed and used by the Mozilla project, and licensed under the Mozilla Public License.
 + [GitHub](https://developer.github.com/v3/) - Access to activity, gists, git data, integrations, issues, migration, miscellaneous, organizations, projects, pull requests, reations, repositories, search, users and enterprise.
 + [GitLab](https://docs.gitlab.com/ee/api/README.html) - Automate GitLab via a simple and powerful API.
 + [IPInfo.io](https://ipinfo.io/developers) - IP address geolocation and company details REST API
 + [openHAB](https://github.com/openhab/openhab1-addons/wiki/REST-API) - The REST API of openHAB serves different purposes.
 It can be used to integrate openHAB with other systems as it allows read access to items and item states as well as status updates or the sending of commands for items.
 Furthermore, it gives access to the sitemaps, so that it is the interface to be used by remote user interfaces (e.g. fat clients or fully Javascript based web clients).
 + [Particle](https://docs.particle.io/reference/api/) - The Particle Cloud API is a REST API.
 + [StackOverFlow](https://api.stackexchange.com/docs) Access to the data of Stack Exchange API.